ericsu14/AGCraft/AGCraftPlugins/README.md

 ``/warp <tag> <location name>``

 <b>Description</b>:\
-Warps you to a named location either registered by `/setlocation`, or the location of your last slept bed if the tag parameter is set to <b>home</b>.
-Fails if your bed is missing or obstructed when attempting to warp back to home.
-This command also fails when ``<location name>`` is not a registered location in the registries.
+If the `tag` parameter is set to `location`, using this command will warp you to a named location that is registered by `/setlocation`.

+If the `tag` parameter is set to `home`, using this command will warp you back to your home bed. \

 <b>Parameters:</b> \
-``tag`` - Specifies the type of location you want to warp to.
+``tag`` - Specifies the type of location you want to warp to. \
-``location`` - the name of the location specified by `/setlocation` if the tag parameter is set to `location`.
+``location name`` - the name of the location specified by `/setlocation` if the tag parameter is set to `location`.

 <b> Tags: </b> \
 The tags currently specified by this command are: